 The ESMA example of a MiFIR report of a repo does not provide for repos against multiple securities.
-Unless ESMA accepts that only one security in a basket is reported, the only option would appear to be to report a repo against multiple securities as a complex trade, which would be identified by field 40 Complex Trade Component ID (up to 35 alphanumeric characters) but with the sale of each security treated as a component transaction of the complex trade with its own field 2 Transaction Reference Number.
-This option is illustrated in sample report 5.2.
+In order to deal with this problem, sample report 5.2 presents a repo against multiple securities as a so-called "complex trade", which would be identified by field 40 Complex Trade Component ID (up to 35 alphanumeric characters) but with the sale of each security treated as a component transaction of the complex trade with its own field 2 Transaction Reference Number.
+This approach has been confirmed by ESMA.